domnu-raul/reward-app/README.md

 The user may submit a contribution(recycling) containing the material type, recycling center, and the quantity along with the measurment used(depends on the material).
 The user gets reward points for contributions, which they can spend on vouchers.

 # Current State
-The backend provides an API that the client can use to provide functionalities listed above.
+The backend provides an API that the client can use to provide the functionalities listed above.